PJWalker/daggerheart/content/Character Options/Classes/Druid/index.md

 - What affectionate nickname have you given me?

 # Beastform Options
 When you use your “Beastform” feature, choose a creature category of your tier or lower.
 At the GM’s discretion, you can describe yourself transforming into any animal that reasonably fits into that category.

 Beastform categories are divided by tier.
 Each entry includes the following details:

-- **Creature Category:** Each category’s name describes the common role or behavior of creatures in that category (such as Agile Scout).
+- **Creature Category:** Each category’s name describes the common role or behaviour of creatures in that category (such as Agile Scout).
 This name is followed by a few examples of animals that fit in that category (in this example, fox, mouse, and weasel).
 - **Character Trait:** While transformed, you gain a bonus to the listed trait.
 For example, while transformed into an Agile Scout, you gain a +1 bonus to your Agility.
 When this form drops, you lose this bonus.
 - **Attack Rolls:** When you make an attack while transformed, you use the creature’s listed range, trait, and damage dice, but you use your Proficiency.
 For example, as an Agile Scout, you can attack a target within Melee range using your Agility.
 On a success, you deal d4 physical damage using your Proficiency.
 - **Evasion:** While transformed, you add the creature’s Evasion bonus to your normal Evasion.
 For example, if your Evasion is usually 8 and your Beastform says “Evasion +2,” your Evasion becomes 10 while you’re in that form.